Marina Tamayo – Biography

 EMERALD.
 Photo by M. Tamayo.
 Hobart MOVES Contemporary Dance Festival, 2018.
 Copyright.
 Do not use without permission.
 Multi Award Winning: Australia & New Zealand.

-EMERALD, crossed various dance disciplines, and was presented in a contemporary format.
+EMERALD, crossed various dance disciplines and was presented in a contemporary format.
 It was constructed through an arts residency of Professor Kelly Drummond-Cawthon and premiered in Hobart, Tasmania, NSW at the MOVE Contemporary Dance Festival.
-It was included into the Festival of Auckland Arts program and was presented at the Auckland Fringe, New Zealand season.
+It was included in the Festival of Auckland Arts program and was presented at the Auckland Fringe, New Zealand season.
 The show received five stars and rave theatre reviews.
 EMERALD picked another award for its courtier costumes designed by James Penrose (Melbourne) and Hernandez Tamayo at the Auckland Fringe Festival, New Zealand, 2020 for ‘Best Costuming’.

 FOLKMENCO Photo by Sandi Sissel, 2017 Moonah Arts, Tasmania.
 Copyright.
 Permission needed to use phot, Jo.